 - If you are going to bid on stock yourself, then your lack of experience will show and you’ll be signalling for all to see.
 Some new buyers in ignorance and excitement even bid against themselves!
 Auctioneers don’t mind you doing this - they’ll take all the bids they can get.

 - Check what the commission rate is going to be beforehand, as these can vary, depending on how long a customer you have been and how much you are prepared to complain.
-Normally rates are around 6% but for stud stock you can be charged up to 13%.

 With the help of a stock agent

 - Stock agents will be keen to do this for you in the hope that they’ll get your future business.
 You should not pay commission on purchases – vendors pay on stock sold.

 - Check what the commission will be, because it’s a lot more at “stud” sales than ordinary sales.
 It can be double ordinary sale rates.